 The school has access to a wide range of education, health and social services professionals available in Oxfordshire.
-This includes outreach teachers from the Service for Autism, Service for Pupils with Physical Disabilities, Sensory Support Service, Occupational Therapists, Physiotherapists, Speech and Language Therapists and others.
-It also includes the Educational Psychology Service and the Advisory Team for Inclusion.
+This includes outreach teachers from the Service for Autism, school nurse team, Speech and Language Therapists, Northern House Outreach and others.
+It also includes the Advisory Team for Inclusion.
 We are committed to using the expertise and advice provided by other professionals.
 Other health, Social Care, and voluntary organisations can be contacted as required.